WaterNewt/Planet-Simulation/README.md

 `cd` into the directory and then run the bash script with `bash run.sh` If the bash script fails, you can run it manually by `cd`ing into the `/src` folder and then running `main.py` python script.

+# Usage
+After you exit the pygame window, it will save a json file with the output data.
+If you instead want to save it into a CSV or an Excel spreadsheet, you can use the `--output-type` argument.
+For now the only supported datatypes are json/csv/xlsx.
+You can use the `--output-file` argument to specify the name of the file (without the extension) the data will be saved to.
+By default (if you don't specify the argument), the output file value will be set to <b>output</b>.
+Other datatypes may be added in the future.

 ## License

 Copyright (C) 2024 Yunus Ruzmetov

 This program is free software distributed under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).